praveennathsankhla/first-respository/README.md

 # first-respository
-this is my first espository
+this is my first espository.
+Author-Praveen nath